eka-care/KARMA-OpenMedEvalKit/docs_v2/src/content/docs/user-guide/add-your-own/add-metric.md

 ---
 title: Add metric
 ---
-You can create custom evaluation metrics by inheriting from `BaseMetric`:
+You can create custom evaluation metrics by inheriting from `BaseMetric`

+All you need to do is implement th `evaluate` method in the inherited class.

 ```python
 from karma.metrics.base_metric_abs import BaseMetric